Amazon’s machine-learning experts recently discovered that their new recruiting tool favored men.

 The Chief Executive Officer of HireVue Kevin Parker said that automation is allowing companies to focus beyond similar recruiting networks, which they have relied upon for a long time.

-His company, located near Salt Lake City, conducts analysis for candidates’ facial and speech expressions, particularly in video interviews in a bid to minimize dependence on resumes.
+His company, located near Salt Lake City, conducts analysis for candidates’ facial recognition and speech expressions, particularly in video interviews in a bid to minimize dependence on resumes.

 “You weren’t going back to the same old places; you weren’t going back to just Ivy League schools,” said Parker.
 His company’s customers consist of Unilever PLC and Hilton.